 5.2 Case Study 2: The use of lecture time for workshops

-The level 1 Economic Principles module at the University of the West of England (UWE) is a year long 30-credit module.
-Students on other 30 credit modules on the programme have 2 lectures per week and 1 seminar (in a group of 20) per week.
-There are 240 students on the Economic Principles module, and if class contact were to follow the pattern of the other modules, this would mean having 12 weekly seminar groups.
-Total staff hours would be 14 hours per week.
+I was module leader on the level 1 Economic Principles module at the University of the West of England (UWE) for several years in the 2000s.
+At the time it was a year-long 30-credit module.
+Students on other 30-credit modules on the programme had 2 lectures per week and 1 seminar (in a group of 20) per week.
+There were 240 students on the Economic Principles module, and if class contact were to have followed the pattern of the other modules, this would have meant having 12 weekly seminar groups.
+Total staff hours would have been 14 hours per week.

-The material that would be covered in seminars would be a mix of formal theory (such as constructing models and working through graphical and numerical problems) and the consideration of policy issues, cases and other more open-ended questions where there is room for discussion and debate.
+The learning material in seminars would be a mix of formal theory (such as constructing models and working through graphical and numerical problems) and the consideration of policy issues, cases and other more open-ended questions where there is room for discussion and debate.

-The decision was taken several years ago to introduce a third type of class.
-This is a workshop.
-Workshops are for the full lecture group in a lecture theatre seating 310.
-They are taken by two members of staff.
-Students have 2 lectures per week, 1 workshop per week and 1 seminar per fortnight.
-Student class contact is thus 3½ hours per week (rather than 3) but staff hours are only 10 hours per week (rather than 14).
-Workshops are used for technical material or for questions where there is a clear right or wrong answer.
-Seminars are reserved for discussing policy issues, case studies, debates, small group work, etc.
+The decision was taken several years previously to introduce a third type of class.
+This was a workshop.
+Workshops were for the full lecture group in a lecture theatre seating 310.
+They were taken by two members of staff.
+Students had 2 lectures per week, 1 workshop per week and 1 seminar per fortnight.
+Student class contact was thus 3½ hours per week (rather than 3) but staff hours were only 10 hours per week (rather than 14).
+Workshops were used for technical material or for questions where there is a clear right or wrong answer.
+Seminars were reserved for discussing policy issues, case studies, debates, small group work, etc.

-Students are given 3 lecture hours per week on their timetable but are not told in advance which are lectures and which are workshops.
-They do know, however, that workshops are based on material covered in lectures.
+Students were given 3 lecture hours per week on their timetable but were not told in advance which would be lectures and which would be workshops.
+They did know, however, that workshops would be based on material covered in lectures.

-When students arrive at a workshop, they pick up a problem sheet.
-This contains a series of questions: graphical, algebraic, numerical problems (set out in sections), multiple-choice questions, making lists, etc. There is room on the sheet for them to write their answers.
-The students work through one or two questions, discussing them with their neighbours as they do them.
-The lecturer then goes through the answers from the front.
-Then the students do another one or two questions, and so on.
+When students arrived at a workshop, they picked up a problem sheet.
+This contained a series of questions: graphical, algebraic, numerical problems (set out in sections), multiple-choice questions, making lists, etc. There was room on the sheet for them to write their answers.
+The students worked through one or two questions, discussing them with their neighbours as they did them.
+The lecturer then went through the answers from the front.
+Then the students did another one or two questions, and so on.

-The lecture theatre is tiered, and so the students are asked to leave one row free in every three.
-This allows the lecturers go round giving help to students if they are stuck.
-Although the workshop involves two (or three) members of staff, there only one needs to be an experienced lecturer.
+The lecture theatre was tiered, and so the students were asked to leave one row free in every three.
+The students soon got used to this and it was an easy process to organise.
+Leaving every third row free in this way allowed the lecturers to go round giving help to students if they were stuck.
+Although such a workshop involves two (or three) members of staff, there only needs to be one experienced lecturer.
 The others can be graduate teaching assistants (GTAs).

 - Students enjoy the variety of having three different types of class.